felixlopz/hubrise-test-task/content/apps/myorderbox/en/connect-hubrise.md

 You can connect MyOrderBox to HubRise autonomously from your MyOrderBox back office.

-In order to activate the connection between MyOrderBox and HubRise, follow these steps.
+To activate the connection between MyOrderBox and HubRise, follow these steps.

 1. Log in to your [MyOrderBox back office](https://go.myorderboxhq.com/).
 2. From the navigation menu, select **Setup** > **Add Ons** > **HubRise**.